microsoft/CNTK/Documentation/Documents/Configuration Files.md

 Configuration files are mainly made up of a hierarchy of Configuration Sets (*ConfigParameters*), which are dictionaries of *ConfigValue*.
 This class provides access to the configuration values and automatically searches up the hierarchy of ConfigParameter classes if a value is not found on the current level.
 The hierarchy is maintained by the order of class instantiations on the stack.
 ConfigParameters should only be created on the stack.

 In configuration files the ‘name=value’ named pair are usually separated by newlines.
 However, they also can be separated by other characters and placed on the same line.
-The default separator for ConfigParmeters is a ‘;’ (semicolon).
+The default separator for ConfigParameters is a ‘;’ (semicolon).
 This can be overridden by placing the alternate separator character immediately following the opening brace.
 For example ‘\[|’ causes ‘|’ to be the separator for that ConfigParameter instance:

 ```
 name=[|parameter1=value1|parameter2=value2|parameter3=value3]